DFIRmadness/5pillars/5-Pillars.md

-# The Five Pillars of a Information/Cyber Security Professional
+# The Five Pillars of an Information/Cyber Security Professional

 ## TLD;DR:

+"Mastering the basics will make you exceptional."

+Master the basics and then specialize to be an invaluable asset to your team.

-To start, or level up, a career in Cyber Security you need to be proficient in five key areas of technical skills.
+To start, or level up, a career in Information Security (aka Cyber) Security you need to be proficient in five key areas of technical skills.
 You don't have to *master* each one of them, but you need to have a good understanding of them.
 Whether you want to go offense or defense you will need to be functional in these five areas:

 1. General Computing
 2. Computer Networking